Vaios Karagiannis: Club career

-Karagiannis started from Enippea Iteas Karditsa and then went to A.O.
-Karditsa in 1986, where he played until the summer of 1990.
-That summer, AEK Athens acquired him as a completely unknown young footballer at the time.
-However, Dušan Bajević immediately gave opportunities to the young defender, placing him mainly on the left side of the defense.
-Finally he managed to establish himself in the team's starting eleven and slowly impressed from time to time, mainly with his defensive style, his fast pace, his very good jump and with "acrobatic" moves.
+Karagiannis started from Enippea Iteas Karditsa and in 1986 he moved to A.O.
+Karditsa.

+On 28 June 1990 he was transferred to AEK Athens for a fee of 11 million drachmas.
+Despite his lack of experience, Dušan Bajević gave him lots of opportunities, placing him mainly on the left side of the defense.
+He eventually managed to establish himself in the squad and sporadicaly impressed with his defensive style, his fast pace, his high jump and with "acrobatic" moves.
 He was a very reliable solution in all positions of the defense.
 He did very well against the Romário in the European Cup matches against Eindhoven in 1993.
 The most memorable moment of his career was the tackle on the head of the Brazilian striker for a contest for the ball in the air, in the second match.
 He was a regular at AEK until 1994, when Michalis Kasapis was established as a left back-half in the team, but even then he made many appearances either as a started or as a substitution.
 With AEK he won 3 championships, 4 cups and a Greek Super Cup.

-After AEK, he played for Poseidon Neon Poron in 2002 and then ended his career in 2006 by returning to Anagennisi Karditsa.
+In the summer of 2002, after his contract with AEK expired, he signed for Poseidon Neon Poron, where he played for a season.
+Afterwards he returned to Karditsa and joined Anagennisi Karditsa, where he ended his career in 2006.